Jacob-Hammer/SOAR-Cognitive-Architecture/SoarDrone-KJ/configur_eclipse.md

 		The module-path is the path to where you saved the javafx you just downloaded.
 The add-modules is the path to the Soar Debugger you downloaded, and the bath to the sml.jar file that sits inside bin/java/ in the soar debugger download.

-9. Right below vm arguments.
-Be sure to **uncheck** the box: Use the XstartOnFirstThread arugment when launching SWT.
+9. Right below the vm arguments box, be sure to **uncheck** the box: Use the XstartOnFirstThread arugment when launching SWT.
 ![image1](./images/eclipse9a.png)

-10. If you are still getting errors when running the program, you will need to make sure the build path's are configured properly with the jar files.
+10. You \\\*should*\\\ be ready to run the configuration now.
+If you are still getting errors when running the program, you will need to make sure the build path's are configured properly with the jar files.
 Control click on the project under the 'Package Explorer' menu on the left.

 11. From the menu, select 'Build Path' and from the next dropdown menu select 'Configure Build Path...'